What is a Sports Hernia?

 - Medicine.
 Anti-inflammatory pain relievers, such as ibuprofen, naproxen, or aspirin can help control swelling and symptoms of discomfort.

 - Physical therapy.
-To regain full mobility, your doctor may recommend physical therapy.
+To regain full mobility, your doctor will likely recommend physical therapy.

 Surgery is rarely necessary for sports hernias but can be of benefit in extreme tears of the abductor muscles.
 It requires a longer recovery time and physical therapy is recommended post-surgery to regain full range of motion.